Thassamon-jar/INF6027/README.md

 ## Key Findings

-1. The age group has no significant effect on online service access.

-2. Males are significantly more likely to access online services than females.

-3. Married and single individuals have higher odds of online service use than the reference group.
+1. Gender and marital status play a crucial role in determining online service usage, while age differences are not a major factor.

-4. The model shows strong predictive ability, with 89% accuracy.
+2. The model shows strong predictive ability, with 89% accuracy.

+3. Policymakers should pay attention to single individuals to maximise adoption rates, followed by married individuals and males.
+For a more specific targeted approach, single males should be prioritised, as they had gender and marital status affect online service adoption, and both of them had the highest engagement levels.
+These insights highlight the importance of tailoring marketing strategies and outreach programs to these demographics to enhance digital engagement.

-5. Odds ratio analysis highlights demographic differences in engagement, informing digital inclusion policies.
+4. Odds ratio analysis highlights demographic differences in engagement, informing digital inclusion policies.